xrviv/WalletScrutinyCom/_android/app.michaelwuensch.bitbanana.md

 ## Analysis

 The diffs are expected and minimal.
-Our findings match the findings of Bitbanana's own script.
-Both lead to the conclusion that version 0.9.2 is ** **.
+Our findings match the findings of Bitbanana's own script which we ran manually.
+Both lead to the conclusion that version 0.9.2 is functionally **reproducible**.

 ### Process